AWS 101: How AWS Identity and Access Management (IAM) Works

 Once assigned, a principal user that has been authenticated through IAM can perform actions and access resources.
 These functions are governed by IAM policies that include versions and statements.

-Consider the following scenario in which IAM is used with Amazon S3.
+Consider the following scenario in which IAM Amazon S3.
 This is also known as the Amazon Simple Storage Service, an object storage system.
 Suppose the admin user has permission to create IAM users and groups.
 When employees need to create their own data and also read and write data stored in this S3 bucket, the admin user creates a group with the appropriate permissions attached to it and adds users to that group.
 Next, the root user sets up policies and assigns permissions to those employees.

 IAM is a powerful tool to increase security “in” the cloud.
 AWS provides this free service with your account, so it’s beneficial to understand its purpose and set it up properly to keep your data safe.
 With increased threats, securing your public cloud is your responsibility, not just that of the provider.